 No one starts a creative business to work with annoying clients.
-But at some point in time, you’ll work with at least one of them.
+But at some point, you’ll work with at least one of them.

 He repeatedly ignored my requests to email, not text, about his project.
-He’d text and then if I didn’t respond within minutes, I’d get a string of texts asking where I was.
+He’d text, and then if I didn’t respond within minutes, I’d get a string of texts asking where I was.
 He was constantly upset that I wouldn’t drop everything and work on his projects.
-Which always seemed to be due “yesterday”, even though he’d never mentioned it before.
+Which always seemed to be due “yesterday”, even though he’d never mentioned them before.

 He asked me to write a contract for his business.
 And then once my draft was done, he forwarded it to his friend to edit.
 This friend was an attorney but didn’t have any experience with these kinds of contracts.
-I then had to justify to them the decisions I’d made (most of which were the industry standard) because his friend didn’t think they were correct.
+I then had to justify to both of them the decisions I’d made (most of which were the industry standard) because his friend didn’t understand what was typical.

-He asked me to create a document that if not illegal was completely unethical.
+He asked me to create a document that was likely illegal (and if it was legal, was not ethical).
 This one was the final straw and resulted not only in the end of our working relationship but our friendship.

 You can’t avoid every difficult client, but there are things you can do to start your relationship off right.
-And to make sure that your client can’t blossom into a difficult client.
+And to make sure that your client doesn’t result in a spiral that makes you feel taken advantage of and resentful.

-My five keys to dealing with difficult clients are:
+My five steps to dealing with difficult clients are:

 - outlining the process up front (with timelines) so the client knows what to expect

-- setting ground rules for things like how to contact me and how long I’ll take to respond
+- setting ground rules for things like contact method and response time

-- being upfront and transparent when kinks arise, rather than ignoring requests
+- being upfront and transparent when hiccups arise, rather than ignoring requests

-- picking up the phone or video conferencing rather than sending an email for complicated responses
+- picking up the phone, video conferencing, or sending a voice memo, rather than sending an email for complicated responses

 - handing over a contract that outlines what our relationship will look like